 You can use the Stereo Camera Calibrator app to calibrate a stereo camera, which you can then use to recover depth from images.
 A stereo system consists of two cameras: camera 1 and camera 2.
-The app estimates the parameters of each of the two cameras.
-It also calculates the position and orientation of camera 2 relative to camera 1.
+The app can either estimate or import the parameters of individual cameras.
+The app also calculates the position and orientation of camera 2, relative to camera 1.

 The suite of calibration functions used by the Stereo Camera Calibrator app provide the workflow for stereo system calibration.
-You can use them directly in the MATLAB® workspace.
-For a list of functions, see Single Camera Calibration.
+You can these functions directly in the MATLAB® workspace.
+For a list of calibration functions, see Single and Stereo Camera Calibration.

 You can use the Camera Calibrator app with cameras up to a field of view (FOV) of 95 degrees.

 Follow this workflow to calibrate your stereo camera using the app: